pivotal/docs-tap/scst-scan/samples/private-image.hbs.md

 Where `IMAGE_URL` is the URL of an image in a private registry.

-> **Note:** The private image scan assumes that the target image secret was configured during Tanzu Application Platform installation.
+> **Note** The private image scan assumes that the target image secret was configured during Tanzu Application Platform installation.

 ## <a id="set-up-watch"></a>(Optional) Set up a watch